About the application to enrol form

 By disclosing all relevant background information, parents will ensure that the enrolment process is a fair and accurate assessment of your child's needs.
 Any action taken by schools in response to the information will help to support students in the school once enrolled and contribute to ensuring the safety of the entire school community.

 Protecting the privacy of parents' and students' information

-All public schools and personnel of the Department of Education and Training must abide by the Privacy and Personal Information Protection Act 1998 (NSW).
+All public schools and personnel of the Department of Education must abide by the Privacy and Personal Information Protection Act 1998 (NSW).
 The information you provide will be used to process your child's application for enrolment and for associated purposes such as:

 - General student administration

 - Communication with students and parents or carers

 - To ensure the health and safety of students, staff and visitors to the school

 - For other matters relating to the education and welfare of the student; and